utdata/rwd-mastery-assignments/austin-animal-center/rubric-wb-dw.md

 Our goal here is to see the number of animals brought in each year over a full five-year time period.
 Are they getting fewer animals or more animals each year?
 It will look something like this:

+> Remember: Data is old in the images.
+Yours will be different.

 ![Datawraper example](img/dw-byyear-example.png)